Bitcoin-Inscription-Marketplace/BIM-Protocol/header-compression.md

 ## Header

 The Header is what is included in every single transaction containing BIM data.
+Any valid JSON can be used and does NOT need to have the whitespace, unlike below.
 Here is an example header:

 ```
 {